 Playing Field and Village Green

-GRANT APPLICATION FOR NEW EQUIPMENT – The Parish Council’s application for grant funding for new adult fitness equipment has been successful and new equipment has been ordered.
-The new cradle swings have been installed.
+GRANT APPLICATION FOR NEW EQUIPMENT – The Parish Council’s application for grant funding for new adult fitness equipment has been successful.
+New equipment has been ordered and should be in place the week commencing 18 October.

 PLAY AREA – Consideration has been given to issues flagged up by a recent ROSPA inspection report.
-Some rubbing down and repainting of equipment will be undertaken later in July.
+Councillors have carried out some rust proofing and repainting of equipment and this will be completed soon.

 DRONES – The Council has adopted a policy preventing use of drones on the playing field.
 There is concern around public safety issues and also possible breach of privacy for residents in adjacent properties.
 The policy can be found here